L.A. Is My Lady: Overview

 The album came after an album of duets between Sinatra and Lena Horne, instigated by Jones, was abandoned after Horne developed vocal problems and Sinatra, committed to other engagements, could not wait to record.
 This was the first studio album Sinatra had recorded with Jones since 1964's It Might as Well Be Swing.

 The studio sessions were filmed for a documentary, Frank Sinatra: Portrait of an Album, which also shows Sinatra meeting Michael Jackson for the first time.

 When L.A.
-Is My Lady was recorded, studio technology was very advanced and Sinatra could overdub the songs, but he preferred making his records by singing live with his musicians in real-time.
+Is My Lady was recorded, studio technology was very advanced and Sinatra could overdub the songs, but he preferred making his records by singing live with his musicians in real time.

 One notable departure for Sinatra was the clear inclusion of synthesizers on the title track.

 Video

-Dean Martin, Quincy Jones, Nancy Sinatra, Cheryl Tiegs, Jane Fonda, La Toya Jackson, Jilly Rizzo, Donna Summer, Michael McDonald, Dyan Cannon, James Ingram, Tommy Lasorda, Dale Bozzio, Michael McDonald and Van Halen members David Lee Roth and Eddie Van Halen make cameo appearances in the video for "L.A.
-Is My Lady", which in turn made moderate rotation on the MTV Network.
+Dean Martin, Quincy Jones, Nancy Sinatra, Cheryl Tiegs, Jane Fonda, La Toya Jackson, Jilly Rizzo, Donna Summer, Michael McDonald, Dyan Cannon, James Ingram, Tommy Lasorda, Dale Bozzio, Michael Jackson and Van Halen members David Lee Roth and Eddie Van Halen make cameo appearances in the video for "L.A.
+Is My Lady", which in turn made moderate rotation on the MTV network.